Tools

 DATA SYNTHESIS

 I reworked my research with the following methods to ensure that my takeaways stood up to scrutiny.
-I also participated in some brain storming exercises per the course curriculum to exercise my creating thinking skills being as this was an introductory project for new designers.
+I also participated in some brain storming exercises per the course curriculum to exercise my creative thinking skills being as this was an introductory project for new designers.
 You can click on the thumbnails to view the full images.

 Creative Exercise